 This study opens a number of important avenues for further research.
-The new spatial equations and operators enable new analyses of spatial maps in time-stationary flows, while the parametric formulations enable applications to a diverse range of other dynamical systems governed by a conservation equation.
-These include analyses of multiparameter continuous (Lie) symmetries associated with the Reynolds transport theorem and its subsidiary conservation laws, extending previous one-parameter treatments \citepeg{Haltas_Ulusoy_2015, Ercan_Kavvas_2015, Ercan_Kavvas_2017}.
-The connections between spatiotemporal Lie symmetries and coherent structures, for example as identified in the Navier-Stokes equations \citepeg{Sharma_etal_2016}, also require further exploration.
-Extensive research is required on the spatial and parametic Perron-Frobenius and Koopman operators revealed in this study, and on the connections between the extended Lie symmetries and other diffeomorphisms, such as those previously identified for the temporal forms of these operators \cite{Bowen_Ruelle_1975, Ruelle_1976}.
-Finally, the assortment of spatial and temporal averaging theorems derived for the analysis of geometric volumes, surfaces and curves \citepeg{ Anderson_Jackson_1967, Whitaker_1967a, Whitaker_1967b, Slattery_1967, Marle_1967, Whitaker_1969, Drew_1971, Slattery_1972, Bachmat_1972, Whitaker_1973, Gray_Lee_1977, Cushman_1982, Cushman_1983, Cushman_1984, Howes_Whitaker_1985, Whitaker_1985, Whitaker_1986, Bachmat_Bear_1986, Plumb_Whitaker_1988, Bear_Bachmat_1991, Ochoa-Tapia_etal_1993, Gray_etal_1993, Chen_1994, Quintard_Whitaker_1994a, Grau_Cantero_1994, He_Sykes_1996, Whitaker_1999, Slattery_1999, Davit_etal_2010, Gray_Miller_2013, Wood_2013, Pokrajac_deLemos_2015, Takatsu_2017}, which have been tabulated \cite{Grau_Cantero_1994} and summarized using a generalized theorem notation \cite{Gray_etal_1993, Gray_Miller_2013}, will have mathematical analogues in a wide variety of parametric spaces, including velocity space, velocity correlation spaces, phase space, spectral space, chemical species space, and combinations of these spaces.
+The new formulations of the Reynolds transport theorem \eqref{eq:Re_tr_u_3D}, \eqref{eq:Re_tr_diffform}, \eqref{eq:Re_tr_diffform_aug} and \eqref{eq:Re_tr_vect_calc_gen} reveal the existence of alternative formulations of the known integral conservation laws based on different fluid densities, which require more detailed examination.
+The connections between the multivariate continuous (Lie) symmetries revealed in \S\ref{sect:general}, and recent analyses of one-parameter Lie symmetries of the Reynolds transport theorem and related conservation laws \cite[e.g.,][]{Haltas_Ulusoy_2015, Ercan_Kavvas_2015, Ercan_Kavvas_2017}, as well as to other diffeomorphisms \cite{Bowen_Ruelle_1975, Ruelle_1976}, warrant further study.
+Furthermore, the connections between spatiotemporal Lie symmetries and coherent structures, for example as identified in the Navier-Stokes equations \cite[e.g.,][]{Sharma_etal_2016}, require further exploration.
+Finally, the new spatial and parametric Liouville equations and Perron-Frobenius and Koopman operators presented in \S\ref{sect:spat_anal}-\ref{sect:general} offer an assortment of new tools for the analysis of a wide variety of fluid flow and dynamical systems.